Rapptz/discord.py/docs/api.rst

     .. attribute:: green

-        Represents the default avatar with the color green.
+        Represents the default avatar with the colour green.
         See also :attr:`Colour.green`

     .. attribute:: orange

-        Represents the default avatar with the color orange.
+        Represents the default avatar with the colour orange.
         See also :attr:`Colour.orange`

     .. attribute:: red

-        Represents the default avatar with the color red.
+        Represents the default avatar with the colour red.
         See also :attr:`Colour.red`
     .. attribute:: pink

-        Represents the default avatar with the color pink.
+        Represents the default avatar with the colour pink.
         See also :attr:`Colour.pink`

         .. versionadded:: 2.3